vanceism7/FriendlyXML/README.md

 Other Note: I also realize that this readme is really messed up.
 I don't know markdown language...
 Ill fix it eventually.

-I haven't gotten it up on NPM yet but Ill definitely try to do that in the future when I know its more stable.
-All you basically need is the FriendlyXML.js file and you should be able to use the module.
 Hopefully someone finds it of use though.
 I know I will!